csharpfritz/sample-NerdDinner/README.md

 NerdDinner 1.0 Sample
 ----------
-NerdDinner 1.0  is an ASP.NET Core sample application is based on the  [ASP.NET MVC  2009 project](http://www.nerddinner.com/) with the same name.
+NerdDinner 1.0  is an ASP.NET Core sample application is based on the  [ASP.NET MVC  2009 project](http://www.nerddinner.com/) of the same name.
 This repository is working single page application(SPA) sample that uses Angular 1 and ASP.NET Core 1.0.
 Set Up
 ----------------------